 Schedule semi-annual (every six months) appointments with your dentist to assess your oral health.
 Let your dentist know that you are living with Parkinson’s.
 Your dentist should be able to recommend brushing and flossing strategies, product modifications or specialized products to assist in prevent cavities and improving your dental care.

-For your next appointment, take this For Dentists to educate your dentist of your Parkinson’s-specific needs.
+For your next appointment, take this For Dentists (262 downloads) to educate your dentist of your Parkinson’s-specific needs.

 Consult a Professional